penguintutor/pixel-server/README.md

 As long as you followed the instructions regarding using a custom configuration file, then your config will still be kept.

+# Development

+## Testing

+Currently supports limited automated testing based around the authentication.
+This is achieved using:
+    py.test-3

+Manual testing is required for all other functions.